noelwelsh/making-eyes/intro.markdown

 [^http]: Note that BlueEyes is not tied to HTTP, but most of the time that is the protocol we'll use.

 Services are built out of *service combinators*, which inspect a request and decide to continue processing or to stop.
-In the above example, we'd use the `path` service combinator to see if the request matches `/foo.html`.
-Service combinators are arranged in a tree structure, with branching in the tree indicating alternative combinators to try.
+In the above example, we'd use the `path` service combinator to see if the request matches `/index.html`.
+As the name suggests, service combinators can be combined to create more complex combinators.
+We could, for example, only respond to requests for the path `/index.html` *and* which accept `text/html`.
+Alternatively, we might want a service that responds to the path `/index.html` *or* `/index.json`.

 Service combinators end in a *service handler*, a function from an HTTP request to a response, which determines what the service responds with if all the combinators leading to the handler are successful.
-Continuing our example, a service handler would be responsible for actually constructing the page we reply with in response to the path `/foo.html`.
+Continuing our example, a service handler would be responsible for actually constructing the page we send in response to the path `/index.html`.

 Typically a service needs some configuration parameters (for example, the database to use), and will need to create (and later destroy) some resources, such as a connection to the database.
 In BlueEyes the configuration parameters are called the service's *context*, and the service plus its startup and shutdown functions is called a *service descriptor*.